Build a scatter plot

 Scatter plots are typically used to demonstrate a correlation (or lack thereof) between two different variables.
 Create basic scatter plots to assess patterns, trends, and outliers in your dataset.
 You can also build advanced charts to include additional variables, plot trend lines, and display data points across quadrants.

-This document details basic scatter plot requirements and introduces key properties and format options to help you enhance your workbook visualizations.
+This document details basic scatter plot requirements and introduces key properties and format options to help you enhance your workbook charts.

 Example use cases: